mnit-rtmc/iris/docs/message_patterns.md

 with a sign config.
 They can be scheduled by [DMS action]s as part of an [action plan] or selected by operators and optionally composed with _sign text_.

+## Composing Messages

+On the sign message composer, when an operator selects a [DMS], the _Message Pattern_ selector is populated with all patterns having a matching sign group and containing **NO** DMS [action tags].
+If none of those patterns contain a text rectangle for composing with sign text, an "empty" pattern is also provided.

+When one of those patterns is selected, sign text selectors are populated depending on the text rectangles of that pattern.
+The message preview is updated as the message is being composed.
+Once complete, pressing the **Send** button will put the message onto the DMS.

 ## Message Combining

 In some cases, a scheduled message can be combined with the operator composed